deliveroo/deliveroo.engineering/_guidelines/redis.md

 when we need to.

 Note that the number of shards you need can be optimised.
-In this particular case, the primary purpose is sharding
+In this particular case, the primary purpose is sharding to allow for clustering.

 The class exposes `.find_by(id:)`, `#save`, and `#save!` as any Rails user would expect.